rdmpage/citation-matching/README.md

 The file `extra.tsv` contains a list of titles that can be added to as we discover journals and/or abbreviations that are missed.

+### BHL

+BHL has a data dump matching external identifiers such as ISSNs to BHL’s own title identifiers (`titleidentifier.txt`).
+The file `import-bhl.php` will import these into the database `matching.db`.

 ### Journal abbreviations